 If you used to think getting brass polished back to gleaming was impossible, then you’re in the right place.
 If you’ve always wondered how to keep brass jewelry from tarnishing, then we have the answer for you.
 That answer is the Champion Polishing Cloth!
 They are full of amazing polishers.
 They should never be washed.
 Polishing cloths are meant to be used over and over again.
 Even though your cloth will start to look dirty and dark they will still remove the tarnish.

 As long as a polish cloth is still doing its job and shining up the jewelry it can still be used no matter how it looks.
 The polishers are deep in the cloth.
 Once the cloth no longer produces a shine it needs to be replaced.
 They just turn black from all of the dark tarnish they remove.
 The protectants in the cloth definitely help protect your jewelry from becoming dull.

-How did my brass jewelry get tarnished?
+How does brass jewelry get tarnished?

-Tarnishing is a chemical process your jewelry undergoes once it gets exposure to air.
+Tarnishing is a chemical process your jewelry undergoes once it gets exposed to air.
 Everything goes through this stage, but we’re talking about brass here.
 Brass rusts over time.
 For instance, swimmers wearing brass jewelry do not often see the effects when they go into the water.
 With the sensitivity of brass, though, tarnishing won’t take long to see.

 Your jewelry has a layer that prevents tarnishing.
 Over time, that layer disappears.
 That is how it gets tarnished.
 It needs to be cleaned and recoated.
 To the naked eye that knows nothing about brass, the effects will go unnoticed.
-In this article, I will show you four steps that can be implemented on a daily basis when it comes to brass.
+In this article, we will show you four steps that can be implemented on a daily basis when it comes to brass.